dwainetrain/minderva/README.md

 - Quiz Page: It should have better seperation of flip card from next card
 - Quiz Page: It should show whether you are on the front or back of a card
 - Quiz Page: At the end of the quiz, it should show a congratulations message
+- Quiz Page: The cards should be reviewed in random order
 - User Profile: It should show the actual user profile
 - User Profile: It should remove the date element, that's just the current time